 There are drawings from the minds of Alex Grey, Chris Winterson and Andrey Barkov.
 The sculpture section is a masterpiece all its own.
 From mosaic-covered skulls by Stan Young and Crystal Thomas, to hand-built machines by Aaron Cain, these three- dimensional pieces demand attention and emotion from the viewer.
 There is outstanding photography by Jean Baptiste Carhaix, Russell Haig and Julius Motal, presenting the skull in its raw form; as well a portion of the photography section that features shots by Mike DeVries, as he captured skulls from his own collection, providing the reader with inspiration and reference from all angles.

-I am happy to present my new two-disk DVD that really outdoes my previous instructional DVD.
+I am happy to present my new Get Real two-disk DVD that really outdoes my previous instructional DVD.
 This one features: higher all-around quality, more camera angles, better music, and essentially real-time editing.
 The informative instruction covers topics such as: Photoshop techniques to apply to tattooing, placement, stenciling, set-up, machines, needles, my palette and ink choices, color mixing; and most importantly, up-to-date tattooing techniques that encompass what I do best.

-In this DVD I explain each step as I am executing it, rather than providing voice- overs done at a later time.
+In the Get Real DVD I explain each step as I am executing it, rather than providing voice- overs done at a later time.
 In my opinion, it is much more effective to explain things as I go, as I’m in the right frame of mind tattooing that specific piece, which makes it pertinent to that given piece of instruction.
 This time around I decided to use coil machines, which are a bit more timeless.
 I also thought more viewers might prefer seeing me use coils, even though I am currently using Stigma machines.
 Regardless of which machine I use though, I consistently tattoo the same way.

-I chose to tattoo a full-color gorilla for this DVD, from start to finish, explaining new ideas and tricks throughout the process.
+I chose to tattoo a full-color gorilla for the Get Real DVD, from start to finish, explaining new ideas and tricks throughout the process.
 Animals, portraits, and realism go hand-in-hand and you can apply many things I talk about in this DVD to what you already know.
 I hope that in the end you can personally create something new with fresh, imaginative ideas and take your tattooing skills to new levels.

 I am very excited about releasing this and hope you enjoy it and gain some new insight.
-This DVD is for the professional tattooer or apprentice who is learning in a legitimate tattoo shop.
+This Get Real DVD is for the professional tattooer or apprentice who is learning in a legitimate tattoo shop.
 It is meant to boost your already-existing skills and give you some new components to consider the next time you approach a realistic tattoo.
 When ordering this DVD please specify the shop that you work at, so it saves on time (to eliminate the need for us to either write you back or search your name on the Internet to verify that you work at a tattoo shop).
 Total running time: Disk 1: 3 hours 38 minutes; Disk 2: 3 hours 13 minutes.
 This new tattoo DVD is now in stock!

 The new February issue of the UK’s Skin Deep Magazine just came out!
 It includes a feature of the whole crew here at MD Tattoo Studio!
 I’m really stoked to see the article, I’m honored that Skin Deep decided to do its very first 2 part feature on our Studio.
 It includes a shop photo, interview about the dynamics between all of us, and showcases some of our work.
 I’m really proud of everyone here and look forward to seeing the second half!

 Tattoo Prodigies just came in and I am really excited to share it with everyone, after over a year and a half of working on it, planning, collecting work, interviews, and configuring it all together, It is finally complete, printed, bound and ready for you to enjoy.
 It’s way more than I expected, and for those that have seen it so far, have been amazed by it!
-This hard bound coffee table book is 10 inches wide by 13 inches tall, with 256 full color pages with more than 800 pictures of tattooing and painting accomplishments, inspiring stories and interviews throughout.
-I have learned so much in the whole process of putting it together, I’m excited to be able to share it with everyone who can appreciate tattooing at it’s best!
+Tattoo Prodigies is a hard bound coffee table book is 10 inches wide by 13 inches tall, with 256 full color pages with more than 800 pictures of tattooing and painting accomplishments, inspiring stories and interviews throughout.
+I have learned so much in the whole process of putting it together, I’m excited to be able to share Tattoo Prodigies with everyone who can appreciate tattooing at it’s best!
 It’s now available through my website MDTattoostore.com and at my shop MD Tattoo Studio in Northridge, California.

 I am honored to recognize the works of Nick Baxter, Guy Aitchison, Jesse Smith, Tony Ciavarro, Mike DeVries, Bob Tyrrell, Victor Portugal, Kore Flatmo, Jess Yen, Cory Kruger, Nikko Hurtado, Robert Hernandez, Deano Cook, Shane O Neill, Stephane Chaudesaigues, Shige, Robert Atkinson, Sean Herman, Josh Woods, Gunnar, James Kern, Boris, Durb Morrison, Carson Hill, Roman, Paul Booth, Adrian Dominic, Jeff Ensminger, Don McDonald, Tim Kern, Steve Morris, Michele Wortman, Bez, Franco Vescovi, Kari Barba, Alex De Pase, Paul Acker, Bugs, Craig Driscoll, Steve Moore, Steve Soto, Robert Pho, Monte, Jeff Johnson, Kyle Cotterman, Mario Rosenau, Ben Grillo, Toxyc, Liorcifer, Nate Beavers, Aric Taylor, Sweet Laraine, Joshua Carlton, Ron Meyers, Carlos Torres, Big Gus, Juan Gonzalez, Cory Cudney, Dan Henk, Nate Banuelos, Jeremiah Barba, Larry Brogan, Brian Brenner, Megan Hoogland, Tim Harris, Justin Weatherholtz, Mike Rubendall, Aaron Bell, Benjamin Moss, Ryan Hadley, Carlos Rojas, Tommy Montoya, Julio Rodriguez, Jay Wheeler, Juan Salgado, Mike Parsons, Russ Abbott, Cory Norris, Josh Duffy, Fishero, Andy Engel, Mike DeMasi, Mike Cole.
 Thank you so much for being a part of it!